SAILing Into Uni (2012)

-Culture Shack grew as an initiative of Dr Anne Harris, Lecturer, Victoria University.
+Culture Shack grew as an initiative of Dr Dan Harris, Lecturer, Victoria University.
 All Culture Shack workshops were free and all workshops were designed to link to a TAFE Certificate III in Creative Industries.

 As part of the program a symposium was held on called Artful Practices: A Community Conversation.

 Teaching Diversities (2011)